 Stay informed about COVID-19.

-*If you have recently had cause to be tested for COVID-19, please call our office to discuss parameters for scheduling.
-If you plan to be tested for COVID-19 in the near future, please postpone appointments until tested negative.
+*If you have recently had cause to be tested for COVID-19, or plan to be tested for COVID-19 in the near future, please postpone appointments until tested negative.

 Our practice is working to keep you informed of new operations and changes we are making to accommodate COVID-19 and keep our staff and patients safe.
 We are #doingourpart to keep urgent eye care patients out of the ER to help relieve the strain on hospitals.